wisniewskikr/chrisblog-it-java-springboot/arichitectures/messages/activemq/java-springboot-helloworld-messages-activemq-inmemory-queue/README.md

 Usage steps:
 1. In a command line tool start application with `mvn spring-boot:run`
-1. In a browser produce message with `http://localhost:8080/produce`
+1. In a first tab of browser consume message with `http://localhost:8080/consume`
+     * Expected: consumption is waiting for message
-1. In a command line tool check message.
+1. In a second tab of browser produce message with `http://localhost:8080/produce`
+1. Result:
-     * Expected: "Queue was consumed successfuly by Listener.
+     * Listener: In a command line tool expected message: "Queue was consumed successfuly by Listener.
 Message: Hello World!"
+     * Consumer: In a consumer tab of browser expected that consumption is still waiting for message
-1. In a browser consume message with `http://localhost:8080/consume`
+1. In a second tab of browser produce another message with `http://localhost:8080/produce`
+1. Result:
+     * Listener: In a command line tool expected nothing
-     * Expected (because Queue was consumed earlier by Listener): "Queue wasn't consumed successfuly by Consumer.
-Message is empty"
+     * Consumer: In a consumer tab of browser expected message: "Queue was consumed successfuly by Consumer.
+Message: Hello World!"
 1. Clean up environment
      * In a command line tool stop application with `ctrl + C`